California Travel USA

 We stayed here during our trip, and I can’t emphasize enough how cool it was sipping our coffee on the private patio in the morning with hot air balloons circling overhead.
 Some were literally so close to the hotel that we could hear conversations happening on the balloon!

 I wouldn’t say that the rooms here are the most chic or design-forward (honestly, not many places are in Temecula), but if you’re looking for a spacious room with an amazing location, this is a great choice.
-The bathroom alone (with tub and separate shower mind you) was literally bigger than my apartment bedroom.

 Extra bonus: There’s a complimentary shuttle that will take you to their sister winery, South Coast Winery.